Diana Harshbarger

+A member of the Republican Party and a strong supporter of President Donald Trump, Harshbarger was first elected to the House of Representatives in 2020, succeeding incumbent representative Phil Roe.
+She won reelection in 2022 and 2024.
+A member of the Freedom Caucus and Republican Study Committee, she is the only woman in Tennessee’s house delegation.

+Harshbarger is considering a run for Governor of Tennessee in 2026, however, she said she would only run if Senator Marsha Blackburn does not run.

 Early life and career

 Harshbarger was born in Kingsport, Tennessee, and raised in nearby Bloomingdale.
 She is the first person in her family to graduate from high school.
-She earned her bachelor's degree from East Tennessee State University and her Doctor of Pharmacy from Mercer University.
+She attended East Tennessee State University and earned her Doctor of Pharmacy from Mercer University.

 Harshbarger has been a licensed pharmacist since 1987.
 She and her husband, Bob, operate Premier Pharmacy, a compounding pharmacy.